Eggless Sourdough Pumpkin Pie

 Why You'll Love This Recipe

-Twist on a Classic: There’s no denying that everyone expects to have pumpkin pie at Thanksgiving.
+• Twist on a Classic: There’s no denying that everyone expects to have pumpkin pie at Thanksgiving.
 But traditional pumpkin pie can get tiring.
-You will love this twist on a classic, my pumpkin pie made with sourdough discard tastes familiar enough to pass for pumpkin pie, but just different enough for people to wonder what the secret ingredient is!
+You will love this twist on a classic, my organic pumpkin pie made with sourdough discard tastes familiar enough to pass for pumpkin pie, but just different enough for people to wonder what the secret ingredient is!

 This is another collab with my friend Hannah at Make It Dough!
-I knew we had to create a pumpkin pie made with sourdough discard for Thanksgiving.
+I knew we had to create a homemade pumpkin pie made with sourdough discard for Thanksgiving.
 And, Hannah had not had a good relationship with pumpkin pie in the past, so I was up for the challenge!
 We also wanted to create an eggless pumpkin pie made with sourdough discard because traditionally pumpkin pie has eggs.

 Why This Recipe Works

 Pumpkin pie is traditionally a custard.
-And, not to brag, but custards are kinda one of my things as at my bake shop we made a little thing called Sweet Cream Pie in a Jar – that we were known for.
+And, not to brag, but custards are kinda one of my things.
+At my bake shop we made a little thing called Sweet Cream Pie in a Jar – that we were known for.
 If you know, you know.
 I have probably made hundreds of thousands pounds of custard in my life, somewhere around there.
-And traditional custard (I'm going to be snobby here, and say the good stuff) is made with egg yolks, cream, and flour.
-Eggs and flour will thicken and help set custard, and the cream creates a rich flavor to match the perfect melt in your mouth texture.

-So, adding sourdough discard into pumpkin pie is actually a really good idea as sourdough discard has flour in it.
+So, adding sourdough discard into homemade pumpkin pie is actually a really good idea as sourdough discard has flour in it.
 Sourdough discard also acts as a binder, and it's actually a really good egg replacer in baked goods.
 I still use heavy whipping cream and I add a little bit of cornstarch to help set this pie, and you have a delicious Eggless Sourdough Pumpkin Pie!

 Ingredients